-- The maximum cumulative loan for a resident HEOP student to complete a baccalaureate program is \$\$25,000 and the maximum cumulative loan for a commuter HEOP student to complete a baccalaureate program is \$20,000 for all students who start in the 2019-2024 RFP cycle. - It is strongly recommended that first-time HEOP students not be packaged with loans.
-However, if a first-time HEOP student is packaged with loans the student may not be packaged with more than \$5,000 per year for residential students and \$4,000 per year for commuter students. - 3.
-An allowance of \$500 per semester in loans is permitted for NYC IHE resident students (for a total of \$30,000 for a resident HEOP student to complete a baccalaureate program in NYC).
+- 1. The maximum cumulative loan for a resident HEOP student to complete a baccalaureate program is \$30,000 and the maximum cumulative loan for a commuter HEOP student to complete a baccalaureate degree program is \$24,000 while the maximum cumulative loan for a resident HEOP student to complete an Associate's degree program is \$18,000 and the maximum cumulative loan for a commuter HEOP student to complete an Associate's degree program is \$14,400 for all students who start in the 2024-2029 RFP cycle. - 2.
+It is strongly recommended that first-time HEOP students not be packaged with loans.
+However, if a first-time HEOP student is packaged with loans the student may not be packaged with more than \$6,000 per year for residential students and \$4,800 per year for commuter students. - 3.
+An allowance of \$600 per semester in loans is permitted for NYC IHE resident students (for a total of \$36,000 for a resident HEOP student to complete a baccalaureate program in NYC and a total of \$21,600 for a resident HEOP student to complete an Associate's degree program). - 4.
+The loan limits established in this RFP apply to all students who start within the 2024-2029 period and continue until the student graduates, provided that the student continues their enrollment in consecutive years.

-F. Prorating Loans and Exceptions
+F. Prorating Loans and Exceptions to the maximum allowable loans

-For students who are transferring from other NYS opportunity programs (SEEK/CD/EOP), the IHE should assess the amount of loans the student has taken while in another opportunity program and package the student with no more than \$5,000 for residential students and \$4,000 for commuter students for each year the student is enrolled.
+For students who are transferring from other NYS opportunity programs (SEEK/CD/EOP), the IHE should assess the amount of loans the student has taken while in another opportunity program and package the student with no more than \$6,000 for residential students and \$4,800 for commuter students for each year the student is enrolled.

-Example: Students who transfer to an IHE in their junior year and have two years to graduate can accrue up to \$5,000 in loans per year if they are resident HEOP students and up to \$4,000 in loans per year if they are commuter HEOP students at the new IHE.
+Example: Students who transfer to an IHE in their junior year and have two years to graduate can accrue up to \$6,000 in loans per year if they are resident HEOP students and up to \$4,800 in loans per year if they are commuter HEOP students at the new IHE.

 If an opportunity student transfers out of the IHE to an institution without an opportunity program and then returns to a HEOP institution, the loan limits at the receiving IHE are not impacted by the loans taken by the opportunity student while attending an institution that does not offer a NYS opportunity program.
-Transfer NYS opportunity students must be packaged with no more than \$5,000 for residential students and \$4,000 for commuter students for each year the student is enrolled.
+Transfer NYS opportunity students must be packaged with no more than \$6,000 in loans for residential students and \$4,800 in loans for commuter students for each year the student is enrolled.